kcmerrill/vbQ/README.md

 If you have a folder with a bunch of bash scripts that need to be manually run or perhaps you have a wiki with instructions you have to follow then you'll understand why.
 Any tasks that can be automated should be automated, and a lot of the times you get to do it simply because you have the permissions to do so.
 Need to setup that new github repo?
 Need to add a new chef user?
 What about adding those public ssh keys to test/stage/prod boxes?
 Automate it!

-# The vision

-Everything is automated and everything is automated through a `pull request`.

 ## vbQ Configuration file(default: '.vbQ', optional)